 Chapter 7 Human Resources

-BP 7802 Emeritus Status
+BP 7802 Emeritus and Meritorious Status

 Emeritus Status

 The Board of Trustees of the Coast Community College District reserves the right under special circumstances to honor certificated retirees of the District by bestowing upon such individual(s) the term emeritus.
 The emeritus designation shall have no contractual obligations, nor shall there be any compensation connected with such title.